BMW Open Tennis Tournament

 Players

-The official entry list for 2023 has now been released and below is a selection of players who played in the ATP Munich tennis tournament in 2023.
+The official entry list for 2024 has not yet been released but below is a selection of players who are expected to play in the ATP Munich tennis tournament in 2024.

-The singles entry list included the defending 2022 singles champion Holger Rune and the 2020 US Open singles champion Dominic Thiem.
+The singles entry list is expected to include the defending 2022 singles champion Holger Rune and the 2020 US Open singles champion Dominic Thiem.

 • Alexander Zverev